HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/remotesearch/srtprrmtsrchsrv.md

     1. Application security: If you use SOAP over a secure server, the SOAP service itself is not secure.
     2. Java 2 security: If you use SOAP, you must disable Java 2 security.

+    !!! note
-    **Note:** SOAP support for remote search services was deprecated with HCL Digital Experience Version 8.0.
+        SOAP support for remote search services was deprecated with HCL Digital Experience Version 8.0.
 EJB is still supported.

 -   For EJB: If you use EJB, complete the following security administration tasks:
     1. Prepare security for remote search service in a single sign-on domain \(SSO\).
     2. Add the signer certification of the remote search service server into the portal search server.
 To do this addition, proceed by the following steps:

         1. Access the WebSphere® Integrated Solutions Console of the portal search server.
         2. Click **Security** \> **SSL certificate and key management** \> **Key stores and certificates** \> **NodeDefaultTrustStore** \> **Signer certificates** \> **Retrieve from port**.